microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 Previously, the [Emmet library](https://github.com/emmetio/emmet) was a single monolithic codebase that was used for every [Emmet action](https://docs.emmet.io/actions/).
 The author of Emmet, [Sergey Chikuyonok](https://github.com/sergeche), envisioned a new world for Emmet 2.0 with smaller, re-usable modules.

-This was done to allow editor plugins to use the editor specific APIs for a better Emmet integration with editor features like multiple cursors, syntax detection, and others.
+This was done to allow editor plugins to use the editor specific APIs for a better Emmet integration with editor features like multiple cursors and syntax detection.

 There are now separate npm modules from [@emmetio](https://github.com/emmetio) for the different parts of the pipeline required to expand an Emmet abbreviation, including parsing an abbreviation, resolving snippets, rendering output as per syntax, and applying transformations.